How to report identity theft

 What is identity theft?

 Identity theft is when someone steals your personal information.
-This can be anything from financial data
+This can be anything from

 to details of where you live, your address, your email addresses or your passwords.

 Identity theft rarely involves taking anything ‘physical’ – however, it does involve a criminal taking personal information which they shouldn’t have access to, and then using this in an unauthorised way for their own personal gain.